Biden boosts offshore wind energy, wants to power 10M homes

 The administration’s commitment to the still untapped industry “will create pathways to the middle class for people from all backgrounds and communities,” she added.

-Specifically, the administration said Monday it intends to prepare a formal environmental analysis for the Ocean Wind project off New Jersey, putting it in line to become the third commercial-scale offshore wind project in the U.S.
+The administration said it intends to prepare a formal environmental analysis for the Ocean Wind project off New Jersey.
+That would move Ocean Wind toward becoming the third commercial-scale offshore wind project in the U.S.

+The Interior Department’s Bureau of Ocean Energy Management said it is targeting offshore wind projects in shallow waters between Long Island and the New Jersey coast.
+A recent study shows the area can support up to 25,000 development and construction jobs by 2030, Interior said.

+The ocean energy bureau said it will push to sell commercial leases in the area in late 2021 or early 2022.

 Ocean Wind, 15 miles off the coast of southern New Jersey, is projected to produce about 1,100 megawatts a year, enough to power 500,000 homes.